Graph Filters for Signal Processing and Machine Learning on Graphs: Applications in Machine Learning

 where the unlabeled node $m$ is assigned to class $c$ for which entry $[\mtY]_{mc}$ is highest.
 The filter parameters are estimated as

 where $\mtM = \diag(\vcm)$ and $\vcm \in \{0,1\}^{N}$ is a masking matrix to compute the error only on the labeled nodes.
-Instead, $r(\stH, \mtY)$ is a regularizer on the filter parameters $\stH$ (e.g., norm two) or on the output $\mtY$ (e.g., smooth label variation, cf. \eqref{eq:quad_und}).
+Instead, $\fnr(\stH, \mtY)$ is a regularizer on the filter parameters $\stH$ (e.g., norm two) or on the output $\mtY$ (e.g., smooth label variation, cf. \eqref{eq:quad_und}).
 Refs. \cite{sandryhaila2013discrete,chen2014semi} consider the convolutional filter \eqref{eq:graphConv} for binary and multi-class classification of blog networks and indirect bridge monitoring, respectively.
 Ref. \cite{girault2014semi} considers the Wiener graph filter \eqref{eq.Wienresp} and shows improvement upon conventional label propagation algorithms.
-To further improve the expressivity of the mapping, \cite{fan2022graph} uses a bank of filters with multiple GSOs [cf. \eqref{eq:multiGSOfilt}], where each GSO represents a different similarity graph built from node features.
-Finally, \cite{berberidis2018adaptive} considered a bank of convolutional filters, where each filter is fitted to a particular class.
+To further improve the expressivity of the mapping, \cite{fan2022graph} uses a bank of filters with multiple GSOs (cf. \eqref{eq:multiGSOfilt}), where each GSO represents a different similarity graph built from node features.
+Finally, \cite{berberidis2018adaptive} considers a bank of convolutional filters, where each filter is fitted to a particular class.
 Then, the unlabelled nodes are assigned to the class with the highest filter output.
-These works, however, solve the classification problem via regression-like cost functions (e.g., Frobeius norm $\|\cdot\|_\mathrm{F}$ in \eqref{eq.filtDesigCfilt}) which may lead to a suboptimal performance despite the efficient and convex implementation properties.
+These works, however, solve the classification problem via regression-like cost functions (e.g., Frobeius norm $\|\cdot\|_\mathrm{F}$ in \eqref{eq.filtDesigCfilt}) which may lead to a suboptimal performance despite the efficient and convex implementation properties. {GNNs are also a valid alternative, given their state-of-the-art performance in this task \cite{Kipf2017-GCN,song2022graph} }